Cloud Provider Traffic Share in 2026: AWS, Google Cloud, and Azure's Share of Internet Traffic (July 2026 Update)

 What is the difference between cloud revenue share and traffic share?

 Revenue share measures how much companies spend.
 Traffic share measures how many bytes each provider's network actually carries.
 Revenue favors providers with expensive premium services (AWS leads at 29%).
 Traffic favors providers with bandwidth-heavy workloads.
-Meta carries 1.62% of global traffic from Facebook, Instagram, and WhatsApp but doesn't sell cloud services, so it has 0% cloud revenue share.
+Meta carries about 1.43% of global traffic (May 2026) from Facebook, Instagram, and WhatsApp but doesn't sell cloud services, so it has 0% cloud revenue share.
 Revenue data comes from financial reports and analyst firms like Synergy Research.
 Traffic data comes from network telemetry like Cloudflare Radar.